Lily Sperry is the creator of Health Gossip, which she launched in early 2023. The name appeared to her in a dream.

 How do you start and end your days?

-I begin most mornings outside, barely awake, staring into the distance while sipping from a cup of warm broth or herbal infusion (lately: nettle, hibiscus, and dandelion root).
+I start most mornings outside, staring into the distance while sipping from a cup of warm broth or herbal infusion (lately: nettle, hibiscus, and dandelion root).

 Over the past few years, this has been my most consistent, and most necessary, routine — originally born out of a desire to normalize my circadian rhythm, only to realize it had a ripple effect on my overall mood, energy levels, and sense of peace.